 When your app’s code is obfuscated, an attacker’s threshold to carry out a reverse engineer-attack is significantly increased, as it will often be too time-consuming and costly to succeed.

-With a series of code transformation, your exposed script is made more difficult to analyze, understand and reverse engineer.
+With a series of code transformations, your exposed script is made more difficult to analyze, understand and reverse engineer.

 By adding runtime protection to your app, your app can detect and protect against tampering or malware attacks.
 Sophisticated mobile malware exploits various security vulnerabilities in the mobile OS and uses diverse techniques to achieve its key goals.
 For example, Malware can misuse the Android Accessibility APIs to attack your app.